xalanq/PiLibrary/README.md

 Ensure you have modified the path like `-DBOOST_ROOT=[path]` into your own path.

-Then open `PiLibrary.sln` with VS, and build solution, or use following commands:
+Then open `PiLibrary.sln` with VS, and build solution.
+Or just use the following command:

 ```
 msbuild.exe /p:Configuration=Release ALL_BUILD.vcxproj